Skip to content

 • Each result is deduplicated per source — if the same card appears in multiple collections, each collection shows up as a separate autocomplete result

-• Cards show: thumbnail image, name, set code and collector number, finish, condition, and price
+• Cards show: thumbnail image, name, set code and collector number — with the language badged beside it for a non-English copy (2XM:270 · JA) — finish, condition, and price

 • If a deck card has no specific printing pinned, selecting it opens the printing picker so you can choose one (the deck source is preserved on the resulting trade row)